Brown Sugar & Toffee Sourdough Discard Cookies

 4. Add in the toffee bits and mix well.

-5. Add the dough to the fridge to chill for a minimum of 2 hours and up to overnight.
+5. Add the dough to the fridge to chill for a minimum of 1 hour and up to 2 days in advance.

 6. Once ready to bake, preheat oven to 375 degrees F. Prepare two baking sheets by lining them with parchment paper or a silpat baking mat.
 Set aside.